lab-cosmo/librascal/docs/source/models.rst

 Models
 ======

-A summary of the prediction models implemented in Proteus.
+A summary of the prediction models implemented in Rascal.

 .. contents::
    :local: